andreipope/pxdocs-backup-old/content/use-px-backup/backup-stateful-applications/mysql.md

 ---
 title: MySQL
 description:
-keywords:
+keywords: backup, mysql
 weight: 4
 hidesections: true
 disableprevnext: true
 ---

-This page provides instructions for users on how to use pre and post backups rules with PX-Backup to achieve application-consistent backups for MySQL in production.
+You can use the instructions on this page to create pre and post backup rules with PX-Backup, which take application-consistent backups for MySQL in production.

 MySQL server manages information stored in a location called the [data directory](https://dev.mysql.com/doc/refman/8.0/en/data-directory.html).
 Often, the data directory is located in the MySQL server filesystem at `/var/lib/mysql`.
 MySQL stores data within this location that are vital for MySQL.
 You must make sure to mount Kubernetes PersistentVolumeClaims (PVCs) to the data directory location.
 In Kubernetes, the spec file `volumeMount` may look like this: